 Steve Reich: Music for 18 Musicians (1974-76), (60 min)

 About the Artists

 Since its founding in 1996, eighth blackbird has committed itself to high quality new music experiences.
 Over the years eighth blackbird has commissioned and recorded new works from composers such as Steve Reich, George Perle, Federic Rzewski and Joseph Schwantner.
 The ensemble has also sought out new works from a younger generation of composers including, Jennifer Higdon, Stephen Hartke, Derek Bermel, David Schober, Daniel Kellogg, and Carlos Sánchez Gutiérrez. eighth blackbird has received numerous awards including The America Music Center Trailblazer and a Meet the Composer award (2007), BMI/Boudleaux-Bryant Fund Commission, the Grand Prize at the Concert Artists Guild International Competition, the Naumburg Chamber Music Award (2000), and The NEA/CMA Special Commissioning Award (2004). eighth blackbird has received grants from BMI, Meet The Composer, the Greenwall Foundation, and Chamber Music America, among many others. eighth blackbird has enjoyed a long recording career, with Cedille and Nonesuch Records and received a 2008 Grammy award for Best Chamber Music Performance.

-Support for this program is provided in part by The Japan Foundation, New York.
+Support for this performance is provided in part by The Aaron Copland Fund for Music, Inc.